-We support young people across Complexo da Maré via our Academy and two satellite projects.
+We support young people across Complexo da Maré via our Academy.

 We provide multi-disciplinary support services including access to social workers, mentors, psychologists and legal aid.